 At first it was difficult to assimilate my former realities, and I could feel myself slipping backwards down the same black hole my husband succumbed to.
 But then I opened my eyes to the mirror I was standing in front of and reminded myself of who I’ve become.

 For so many years I only thought I didn’t have a voice and that I didn’t know how I was really feeling.
 But in these sketches, I now clearly see something deep inside of me that had been speaking for me without words in one of the most ominous and cathartic ways imaginable.
-As it turns out, The Light was inside of me all along … it was just buried beneath all the ashes.
+As it turns out, The Light was inside me all along … buried beneath all the ashes.